-Assessment Students will: • Answering focus questions for each All choirs will cycle through four blocks of • Analyze and interpret key characteristics of repertoire genre. study, focusing on one block each year performance literature from the Repertoire Cycle as regardless of an individual student's grade or it relates to the elements of music and cultural and the ensemble they in which they are enrolled. historical connections.
-Subsequently a student who takes high school • Compare and contrast Choral Repertoire performed choir for four consecutive years will receive from the Repertoire Cycle with Choral Repertoire instruction in each of the four repertoire areas from other genres. - described below.
-Block One Classical American Folk German Block Four Malticultural Baroque Malticultural Theater/Film Italian Italian Malticultural Block Two Romantic Opera French/Spanish Block Three Renaissance Spiritual Latin
+All choirs will cycle through four blocks of study, focusing on one block each year regardless of an individual student's grade or the ensemble they in which they are enrolled.
+Subsequently, a student who takes high school • Compare and contrast Choral Repertoire choir for four consecutive years will receive instruction in each of the four repertoire areas described below.